‘Liber Linteus’ – Unique History Of Ancient ‘Linen Book’ Written In Etruscan That Still Remains Poorly Understood

 Above: Liber linteus zagrabiensis, the linen book of Zagreb, third-second century BC (© Zagreb Archaeological Museum; Below: Mummy at the Archaeological Museum in Zagreb.
 Source

-"Liber linteus" is also known as 'Liber Zagrabiensis' (the 'Linen Book,' 'Book of Zagreb' or even better known as the 'Mummy Wrappings of Zagreb'), has a unique history because of the way it was preserved.
+"Liber linteus," also known as 'Liber Zagrabiensis' (the 'Linen Book,' 'Book of Zagreb', or even better known as the 'Mummy Wrappings of Zagreb'), has a unique history because of how it was preserved.

-The original book had been torn, forming bandage strips that were subsequently used to bind an Egyptian mummy.
-Additionally, it is the only example of a linen book in the entire classical world.
+The original book had been torn, forming bandage strips subsequently used to bind an Egyptian mummy.
+It is also the only example of a linen book in the classical world.
 The significance of this ancient work being written in Etruscan is that very little remains of this mysterious language today.

 Originally, Etruscan was widespread over much of the Mediterranean.
 This can be seen by the thousands of small grave inscriptions and votive gifts dating back to 700 BC and found in Italy, in the Balkans, Africa, Elba, Corsica, Elba, Greece, and the Black Sea.

-The language was spoken and written in the Etruscan civilization that existed in what is today Italy in a time before the rise of the Roman Empire.
+The language was spoken and written in the Etruscan civilization that existed in Italy at a time before the rise of the Roman Empire.

 'Liber linteus' Has A Unique History